sky-write/sky-write.github.io/docs/docs.markdown

 ## Database Design ##

 A database is required to store data about messages and banners.
 Messages contain an id, a message to be displayed when sent, and an object file name which is where the data for 3D model is stored.
 Each banner represents a message which has been sent to a specific postcode.
-A banner contains an id, a postcode, a messageId, and a timestamp of when it was created.
-Below is a diagram that shows the relationship between banners and messages:
+A banner contains a postcode, a messageId, and a timestamp of when it was created.
+Below is a diagram that shows the relationship between banners and messages: Additionally tokens are used to keep track of user's devices which is used by the Firebase Messaging Service to direct notifications.

 ![Database design diagram](/assets/DB-design.jpeg)

-Below is a sequence diagram of an example interaction between the mobile app and the database.
+Below is a sequence diagram of an example interaction between the mobile client, the IBM database and server and the Firebase messaging service.

 ![Database sequence diagram](/assets/sequence.png)